 Pitney Bowes and the Pitney Bowes Foundation are proud of our decades-long partnership with Junior Achievement Worldwide, one of the world's largest youth-serving NGOs.
-For 100 years, JA has delivered hands-on, experiential learning that creates pathways to employability, job creation and financial success.
-We support JA both through employee volunteering activities in teaching programmes such as 'JA in a Day' and through Pitney Bowes Foundation grants.
+For 100 years, JA has delivered hands-on, experiential learning that creates pathways to employability, job creation, and financial success.
+We support JA both through employee volunteerism in teaching programs such as "JA in a Day" and through Pitney Bowes Foundation grants.
 This year, we supported Financial Literacy education, career readiness mentoring and the JA Stock Market Challenge in Troy, New York; New York, New York; and Bridgeport, Shelton, Danbury, Stamford and Norwalk, Connecticut.

-Through our longstanding support of the Creating IT Futures Foundation's IT-Ready programme, we help to diversify the tech industry and open career doors to a wider demographic.

-The IT-Ready programme encourages populations that traditionally have been under-represented in the IT workforce, such as women and people of colour, to launch tech careers.
+Through our longstanding support of the Creating IT Futures Foundation's IT-Ready program, we help to diversify the tech industry and open career doors to a wider demographic.
+The IT-Ready program encourages populations that traditionally have been under-represented in the IT workforce, such as women and people of color, to launch tech careers.

-The Pitney Bowes Foundation is also a long-time supporter of NAF and its efforts to bring education, business and community leaders together to transform the high school experience.
-Our most recent grant to this national organisation has been directed to the NAF Academies of Engineering to develop and diversify the next generation of engineers.
+The Pitney Bowes Foundation is also a long-time supporter of NAF and its efforts to bring education, business, and community leaders together to transform the high school experience.
+Our most recent grant to this national organization has been directed to the NAF Academies of Engineering to develop and diversify the next generation of engineers.

-Other Adult Literacy and Education/Workforce Development programmes we support include:
+Other Adult Literacy and Education/Workforce Development programs we support include:

-- Burroughs Community Center English Language Services, Bridgeport, Connecticut - CAP Services Skills Enhancement, Appleton, Wisconsin - Family Centers' Promoting Career and College Readiness with adult ESL students, Stamford, Connecticut - Ferguson Library Summer Sunday Hours, Stamford, Connecticut - Inspirica Jump Start Career Program, Stamford, Connecticut - Literacy Action programme for adults with low literacy levels, Atlanta, Georgia - Mercy Learning Center's Literacy and Life Skills Program, Bridgeport, Connecticut - Norwalk Community College Summer Bridge Math Intensive Program, Fairfield County, Connecticut - Richardson Adult Literacy Center, Dallas, Texas - Service Corps of Retired Executives, Fairfield County, Connecticut - Texas Adult Literacy Program, Dallas, Texas - Vocational Development Center, Omaha, Nebraska - Wilkinson Center Adult Education Program, Dallas, Texas - Women are Dreamers Too, Atlanta, Georgia - Womens Mentoring Network E to the 4th POWER Program (Education, Employment, Economic Security, Empowerment), Stamford, Connecticut - The Workplace Inc. Dress for Success Program, Bridgeport, Connecticut
+- Burroughs Community Center English Language Services, Bridgeport, Connecticut - CAP Services Skills Enhancement, Appleton, Wisconsin - Family Centers' Promoting Career and College Readiness with adult ESL students, Stamford, Connecticut - Ferguson Library Summer Sunday Hours, Stamford, Connecticut - Inspirica Jump Start Career Program, Stamford, Connecticut - Literacy Action program for adults with low literacy levels, Atlanta, Georgia - Mercy Learning Center's Literacy and Life Skills Program, Bridgeport, Connecticut - Norwalk Community College Summer Bridge Math Intensive Program, Fairfield County, Connecticut - Richardson Adult Literacy Center, Dallas, Texas - Service Corps of Retired Executives, Fairfield County, Connecticut - Texas Adult Literacy Program, Dallas, Texas - Vocational Development Center, Omaha, Nebraska - Wilkinson Center Adult Education Program, Dallas, Texas - Women are Dreamers Too, Atlanta, Georgia - Womens Mentoring Network E to the 4th POWER Program (Education, Employment, Economic Security, Empowerment), Stamford, Connecticut - The Workplace Inc. Dress for Success Program, Bridgeport, Connecticut

-Other programmes that we support
+Other programs we support

 The Stamford Cradle to Career Collaborative aligns community resources to help young people grow into active and productive citizens of our community.
-The Stamford partnership utilises Community Action Networks to focus on issues of school performance as well as physical, social and emotional factors at key stages including infant health and development, nursery school readiness, reading in the early stages of education, transition to middle school, transition to secondary school and transition from secondary school to post-secondary, college and/or career level.
+The Stamford partnership utilizes Community Action Networks to focus on issues of school performance as well as physical, social and emotional factors at key stages including Infant Health and Development, Kindergarten Readiness, Early Grade Reading, Transition to Middle School, Transition to High School, and Transition from High School to Postsecondary, College and/or Career.
 Our Foundation grants support the data gathering and analysis that underlies the Collaborative's work.

-Other programme areas that are supported by the Pitney Bowes Foundation include:
+Other program areas supported by the Pitney Bowes Foundation include:

-Parent engagement programmes
+Parent engagement programs

-- Connecticut Association for Human Services Family Economic Success Program, Fairfield County, Connecticut - Connecticut Institute for Communities Adult Education (PEP & ESL for parents) - Literacy Lab Parenting Skills programme, Milwaukee, Wisconsin - Saint Joseph Parenting Center, Stamford, Connecticut - Stamford Public Education Foundation's Parent Leadership Training Institute, Stamford, Connecticut - YWCA of Darien/Norwalk Parent Awareness Program, Fairfield County, Connecticut
+- Connecticut Association for Human Services Family Economic Success Program, Fairfield County, Connecticut - Connecticut Institute for Communities Adult Education (PEP & ESL for parents) - Literacy Lab Parenting Skills program, Milwaukee, Wisconsin - Saint Joseph Parenting Center, Stamford, Connecticut - Stamford Public Education Foundation's Parent Leadership Training Institute, Stamford, Connecticut - YWCA of Darien/Norwalk Parent Awareness Program, Fairfield County, Connecticut